 The Role of Mission-Specific Platforms in IODP

-Since the start of the Integrated Ocean Drilling Program (IODP) in 2003, the ambitious expansion of scientific exploration beneath the oceans has been made possible by the increased drilling capability provided by multi-platform operations.
-The Implementing Organisation in Europe, ESO (ECORD Science Operator), which conducts mission-specific platforms (MSPs) for the IODP has carried out seven expeditions: in the ice-covered waters of the Arctic; the shallow waters around Tahiti, the Chicxulub impact crater and off the coasts of New Jersey (USA), the Australian Great Barrier Reef, the Baltic Sea and the mid-Atlantic Ocean (Atlantis Massif).
-But what is a mission-specific platform and how does it differ from other IODP platforms?
+Since the start of the Integrated Ocean Drilling Program (IODP) in 2003, the ambitious expansion of scientific exploration beneath the oceans has been made possible by the increased drilling capability provided by multiple platform operations.
+The IODP Platform Provider in Europe is the ECORD Science Operator (ESO).
+ESO conducts mission-specific platform (MSP) expeditions for the IODP and has carried out eight MSP expeditions all around the globe: in ice-covered waters of the Arctic; in shallow waters around Tahiti, off the coast of New Jersey (USA), next to the Australian Great Barrier Reef, in the Baltic Sea and off the coast off Yucatan in the crater of Chicxulub; in deep waters of the mid-Atlantic Ocean (Atlantis Massif) and the Gulf of Corinth in the Mediterranean Sea.

 What is a Mission-Specific Platform?

 Whereas the US and Japanese ships, JOIDES Resolution and Chikyu, are dedicated drilling vessels fitted out with permanent drilling, laboratory and offshore core repository facilities, MSPs are platforms especially chosen to fulfil particular scientific objectives.
-In most cases this requires modifications to the most appropriate platform (which may be a ship, drilling rig, etc).
+In most cases this requires modifications to the most appropriate platform, which may be a ship, a drilling rig, a jack-up platform, etc.

 The end of the expedition is also dependent on several factors, for example, if the cost of fuel rises during the contracting and planning phase, relatively less funding will be available for drilling operations.

-Scientists arriving to take part in an MSP expedition will notice a difference in conditions onboard the platform.
-Unlike the 143-metre JOIDES Resolution or the 210-metre Chikyu, MSPs are smaller platforms, such as the DP Hunter used in Tahiti, which is 104 metres long.
+Scientists arriving to take part in a MSP expedition will notice a difference in conditions onboard the platform.
+Unlike the 143-m JOIDES Resolution or the 210-m Chikyu, MSPs are generally smaller platforms, such as Liftboat Myrtle (Expedition 364), which is 42.3-m long.

-Taking these factors into account, there is clear difference between MSPs and other IODP expeditions in that there is the need to have an onshore science party (OSP) following the drilling phase.
+Taking these factors into account, there is clear difference between MSP and other IODP expeditions in that there is the need to have an Onshore Science Party (OSP) following the offshore phase.
 The OSP is the real science party, not merely a sampling party.

 The Onshore Science Party (OSP)

 At the OSP, cores are split and scientists have their first opportunity to study the cores in detail, as they have access to the full laboratory facilities of the BCR.
-An essential requirement of the OSP is that scientists stay at the core repository until all core descriptions, initial measurements (the so-called IODP minimum measurements, and some IODP standard measurements), and report writing have been completed.
+An essential requirement of the OSP is that scientists stay at the core repository until all core descriptions, initial measurements (IODP minimum measurements, and some IODP standard measurements), and report writing have been completed.